ComPWA/compwa.github.io/docs/develop.md

   [linear commit history](https://docs.github.com/en/github/administering-a-repository/requiring-a-linear-commit-history)
   and the PR title will become the eventual commit message.
 A linear commit history is important for the {ref}`develop:Release flow` and it is easier to navigate through changes once something goes wrong.
+In fact, in a linear commit history, commits that a have been merged into the {ref}`main-branch` become more like small intermediate patches between the minor and major releases.

   Note that a conventional commit message style is {ref}`enforced through GitHub Actions <develop:GitHub Actions>`, as well as a